 apocalyptic race war, which he termed “Helter Skelter,” after the song

 of the same name.
-He orchestrated a
+He orchestrated a series of gruesome murders

 on consecutive nights in an effort to help precipitate the race war.
 In